pwall567/json-kotlin-gradle/README.md

 The `srcDirs` function takes a `vararg` list; if other source files are to be included in the compilation task the directories may be added to the function call.

-The plugin follows the principle of "convention over configuration".
+The plugin follows the principle of &ldquo;convention over configuration&rdquo;.
 The default location for the schema file or files to be input to the generation process is:
 ```
     «project root»/src/main/resources/schema